Texoma Tech Hub:

 A Tech Hub Designation is an endorsement of a region’s plans to supercharge their respective technological industry to create jobs and strengthen U.S. economic and national security with funding through The CHIPS and Science Act, signed into law in August 2022.

-“Tech Hubs are supercharging our existing innovation foundations, bringing together our premier research institutions with world class companies to create good-paying jobs in these communities, and ensuring the technological advances that define the next century are made in communities across America.” - Gina Raimondo U.S. Secretary of Commerce
+“Tech Hubs are supercharging our existing innovation foundations, bringing together our premier research institutions with world class companies to create good-paying jobs in these communities, and ensuring the technological advances that define the next century are made in communities across America.” - Gina Raimondo U.S. Secretary of Commerce.

 31 Tech Hub designations include 3 in Enabling Safe and Effective Autonomous Systems, 2 in Maintaining Our Quantum Edge, 6 in Advancing Biotechnology in Drugs and Medical Devices, 5 in Advancing Biotechnology in Drugs and Medical Devices, 5 in Accelerating America’s Clean Energy Transition, 2 in Strengthening Our Critical Minerals Supply Chain, 4 in Growing the Future of Materials Manufacturing, and 4 in Regaining Leadership in Semiconductor Manufacturing.
-Texoma Semiconductor Tech Hub is the only tech hub across two states (Texas and Oklahoma).
+Texoma Semiconductor Tech Hub is the only tech hub across two states

 Read more about the benefits of Tech Hub Designation.